corda/corda-docs/content/en/docs/corda-os/4.4/api-vault-query.md

 ## Mapping owning keys to external IDs

 When creating new public keys via the `KeyManagementService`, it is possible to create an association between the newly created public key and an external ID.
 This, in effect, allows CorDapp developers to group state ownership/participation keys by an account ID.

 {{< note >}}
 This only works with freshly generated public keys and *not* the node’s legal identity key.
-If you require that the freshly generated keys be for the node’s identity then use `PersistentKeyManagementService.freshKeyAndCert` instead of `freshKey`.
+If you require that the freshly generated keys be for the node’s identity, then use `PersistentKeyManagementService.freshKeyAndCert` instead of `freshKey`.
 Currently, the generation of keys for other identities is not supported.
 {{< /note >}}

 The code snippet below show how keys can be associated with an external ID by using the exposed JPA functionality:

 {{< tabs name="tabs-6" >}}